MK316/MK316.github.io/README.md

 : This site serves as a hub for my digital classroom, providing access to interactive applications designed for my courses and learner practice.
 Built with Gradio and Streamlit, it offers tools tailored to enhance English education, phonetics, and digital literacy.

 #### 💦 1.
 [Goto Digital classroom archives](https://mk316home.streamlit.app/About_My_Digital_Classroom) 🔗
-: _Customized learning apps_ to my classroom
+: Bring _Customized learning platforms with web-apps_ to my classroom

 #### 📒 Current: Spring 2026 Courses (To be updated)